loopbackio/loopback.io/pages/en/lb4/Defining-the-API-using-bottom-up-approach.md

 ```

 Once your routes have been decorated, your application is ready to serve
-its API; when an instance of `RestServer` is run, an OpenAPI specification
+its API.
+When an instance of `RestServer` is run, an OpenAPI specification
 representing your application's API is built.
 The spec is generated
 entirely from the decorated elements' metadata, which in turn provides
 routing logic for your API when your application is running.